The Best Camping Battery PacksRV Battery & Electrical

 Goal Zero’s Yeti Lithium Power Stations are some of the most versatile and innovative power stations on the market!
 They feature built-in surge allowances and multi-stage protection, meaning greater compatibility with more devices.
 These Lithium models have become increasingly popular due to being lightweight and very efficient, but they do cost more than AGM packs.

-The two larger lithium battery packs are also designed to run lights and appliances during an emergency home power outage.
+The three larger lithium battery packs are also designed to run lights and appliances during an emergency home power outage.

 The best thing about the Goal Zero Power Stations is that you can use them in conjunction with a solar panel to travel off-grid indefinitely!
 The brand offer a range of packs that include a power pack and a solar panel for your convenience.
 Many of their solar panels can also be chained to others if you’re chasing extra solar power.

 Now if you’re looking to charge a few more appliances, to travel off-grid for a longer, and don’t want to break the bank then a Baintech Powertop might be for you.
-It’s an AGM 135 amp hour battery which also has 3 way charging: AC, DC and solar.
+It’s a Gel 110 amp hour battery which also has 3 way charging: AC, DC and solar.
 This battery features a range of inputs including 2x ciga sockets, 2x Engel sockets (to run an Engel portable fridge) and dual USB ports.

 It also is fitted with three 50A Anderson type Connectors: